Quick Answer

 - Omitting a material fact is fraud, just as much as making a false statement.
 A material fact is anything a reasonable client would weigh before investing.

-- Form ADV Part 2A is the client-facing brochure (services, fees, conflicts, disciplinary history); Part 2B is the supplement covering each individual investment adviser representative (IAR) who gives advice.
+- Form ADV Part 2A is the client-facing brochure (services, fees, conflicts, disciplinary history); Part 2B is the supplement covering each individual supervised person who gives advice.

 - Registration does not equal endorsement.
 An adviser may state the fact of registration but may never imply the Administrator approved, verified, or vouched for them or a security.

-- Series 65 is a license, not a certification.
-Say "Series 65 licensed," never "Series 65 certified"; the same rule bars advertising "RIA" or "IAR" as if it were an earned designation.
-Chartered Financial Analyst (CFA) and Certified Financial Planner (CFP) are permitted because they are earned.
+- Registration is not a designation.
+Advertising "RIA" or "IAR" as if it were an earned credential is prohibited; Chartered Financial Analyst (CFA) and Certified Financial Planner (CFP) are permitted because they are earned.

 - No performance guarantees, ever.
 Guaranteeing a return, a break-even, or "you won't lose a dime" is prohibited, and "the client asked for it" is never a defense.